 My child has special conditions, allergies, needs.

-Please include all instructions with your child’s medical forms, camper forms and, if applicable, with their medications.
+Please include all instructions with your child’s online medical forms and, if applicable, with their medications.
 We can accommodate most issues, both dietary and medical.
-We need all the information so that we can be sure your child is properly taken care of.
-If your child has a condition requiring special assistance or accommodations, please contact camp directly and one of our medical staff members will be in touch with you.
-Camp is a nut free environment, so do not send anything that contains nuts for campers to ingest when taking medications.
-If your camper is on a “nut study,” the medical staff needs to make special arrangements for the safety of your camper and all the nut-allergic campers simultaneously.
-For that reason, please contact infirmary staff at least one month prior to camper arrival so the safest arrangements for all can be made.
+Comprehensive information is vital so that we can properly take care of your child.
+If your child has a condition requiring special assistance or accommodations, please contact Camp directly and one of our medical staff members will be in touch with you.

 My child takes prescription medication.
 How do I send it to camp?